kammitama5/kammitama5.github.io/_posts/2018-3-9-Friday-March-9th.md

   with one guy who was a .Net guy, and he spent the first 20 minutes of our 30 minute pair-programming just setting up his IDE, because "the IDE does everything...you'll see".
 That was a great experience for me because it taught me about what I didn't want to be as a programmer.
+- I was encouraged to not only read Design Patterns, but HOPL I and II, which were before the languages that we know today ie the Pythons, etc.

+## I'm happy
+- I'm happy to spend the rest of my year reading, researching and just thinking about exactly what I want.
+I'm really happy with the decision to carefully pick and choose what I'd like, as part of the process of where I'm headed, regardless of what happens within the next year.
+- There is this whole new world that's away from the frameworks, the libraries, the things I *should be doing if I want a job*, and I'm happy to spend time *away* from that to just focus on being a good programmer who learns a larger vocabulary, is aware of the history of Computer Science and has a breadth of knowledge.
+Even if it takes a year, two, five or ten.
+To me, it's worth it.

+## And..that's it.